 To be diagnosed, the impairments in personality functioning and personality traits have to be relatively stable across time and consistent across situations; they are not ‘normal’ for the person’s life developmental stage or environment; and they’re not due to the effects of a substance or medication.

-If you or someone you know feels ready to seek support for avoidant behaviour, or if they have avoidant traits that are making life difficult, then get in touch with us at The Awareness Centre.
-We have a team of counsellors, psychotherapists and psychologists offering sessions seven days a week from our centres in Clapham and Tooting.
-Email us on [email protected] or call 020 8673 4545.
+If you or someone you know feels ready to seek support for avoidant personality disorder or general avoidant behaviour, do not hesitate to get in touch with us at The Awareness Centre.
+We have a fantastic team of counsellors, psychotherapists and psychologists offering sessions seven days a week from our centres in Clapham and Tooting as well as our private practice in Wimpole Street.
+Email us on [email protected] or call 020 8673 4545 for more information about treating personality disorders.

 2 Comments.
 Leave new